 Duration of Patent is 20 years from date of filing in India for ordinary as well as conventional patent applications and for PCT national phase patent applications 20 years from date of filing of International PCT application.
 After grant of patent renewal fee has to be paid in respect of 3rd year onwards till the 20th year and must be paid before the expiration of respective years.
 The patent shall be revoked if renewal fee is not paid in prescribed time and during the period between the revocation of patent till it is restored, the patentee cannot take any action against any infringement of patent by anyone.

-Every year from the date of Grant of Patent, a statement in respect of working of Patented invention in India for preceding financial year (April 1 to March 31) is to be filed within 6 months i.e. by September 30 every year.
+Every year from the date of Grant of Patent, a statement in respect of working of Patented invention in India for preceding 3 financial years (April 1 to March 31) is to be filed within 6 months i.e. by September 30 of every 3 years.
 Non-filing of such statement can result in penalty by the Indian Patent office.

 Patent are like moveable property and the patentee has the right to use, sale, transfer, license, mortgage and pledge the patent.
 However the agreement must be in writing, properly stamped and by all the owners of the patents and should be registered within six months of execution of agreement by filing an application for registration of agreement with the Controller of Patents.
 The terms of the agreement must be clear and explicit